maiziezhoulab/FocalSV/README.md

 To execute the code, either add `FocalSV/bin` to your `.bashrc` file or use the full path to `main.py`.

-## Step One: Generating Candidate SVs
+## Step 1: Generating Candidate SVs

 ### Parameters